 - Identify the configuration file in the

-- Each destination requires its own configuration file.
+- Each destination has its own configuration file.

-The file name contains the destination name, the User ID (UID) label, and a UID character string.
+The file name contains the name of your destination, the UID label, and a UID string of characters.
 For example:

 The UID sequence prevents conflicts with previously-created destinations that share the same name.